-25. RELATED PARTY TRANSACTIONS AND BALANCES
+24. RELATED PARTY TRANSACTIONS AND BALANCES

 The Company, in the normal course of business, enters into transactions with other entities that fall within the definition of a related party contained in International Accounting Standard 24.
-Related parties comprise of founding shareholders of the Company, being parent Companies, their subsidiaries and associates and other companies with common directorship with significant influence on other companies and key management personnel.
-Transactions with related parties arise mainly from services provided / received, supply of fuel, secondments and various business arrangements and are undertaken at approved contractual terms.
+Related parties comprise of founding shareholder of the Company, being Parent Company, its subsidiaries and associates and other companies with common directorship with significant influence on other companies and key management personnel.
+Transactions with related parties arise mainly from services provided / received, supply of fuel, secondment services and various business arrangements and are undertaken at approved contractual terms.

-(Expressed in thousands of Saudi Arabian Riyals, unless otherwise stated)
+For the year ended 31 December 2021 (Expressed in thousands of Saudi Arabian Riyals, unless otherwise stated)